eicc27/DL2/README.md

 - Cache the python file in the frontend with IndexedDB
 - New DataComp Recommendation System
 - A ChatBot with OpenAI API

+## Service as a Service(Secheduled)

+- Kubernetes deployment with autoconfigured docker images
+- ElasticSearch deployment with distributed ML searching capabilities
+- Prometheus TSDB with advanced monitoring and logging of service statuses